skyylex/skyylex.github.io/README.md

-**https://yurylapitsky.com** -  my homepage and blog dedicated to software engineering
+**https://yurylapitsky.com** -  Homepage and articles about software engineering